edwin/fuse-logging-circuit-breaker/readme.md

-Red Hat Fuse, Logging and Circuit Breaker Mechanism with Hystrix
+Logging and Circuit Breaker Mechanism with Hystrix, on Red Hat Fuse
 ===================

 Tools